cescnghia/ADA2017/project/README.md

 # Dataset:

-Given that the Twitter dataset is huge we are going to take into account only the tweets in a certain period(for ex. the year 2015).
+Given that the Twitter dataset is huge we are going to take into account only the tweets in a certain period(for ex. one year).
 We are going to use topic extraction techniques to find “the hottest” subjects.
 Then we will apply exploratory data analysis to get a better and deeper understanding of the data on Twitter.
 The different languages offered by this dataset will be exploited.

 # Questions for TAs